 First, the ɪ button tags the text as requiring emphasis.
 Most themes display emphasis text in italics, but this can be changed by a theme designer, so don’t think of it as simply visual styling.

 Alternatively, the B button tags the text as requiring strong attention to serious or urgent information.
 Most themes display this in bold—but, once again, this depends on your theme.

 Finally, we can also make selected words or phrases into links.
 Links are a great tool for helping visitors navigate your content and find related information.
 Especially for big sites, taking the time to interconnect pages and articles through links, makes your content much more approachable.

 When we tag some text as being a link, WordPress opens a small popup where we can enter the destination of our link.
-This could be another page on our site, a file we have uploaded, or another page entirely—as long as it’s available online, we can link to it.
+This could be another page on our site, a file we have uploaded, or another website entirely—as long as it’s available online, we can link to it.